-Is your business one of the many vendors selling different flavors of the same product (or in a niche with tons of competitors)?
+Is your business one of the many vendors selling different flavors of the same product (or in a niche with many competitors)?

 This is where storytelling comes into play.

 Nobody needs features.
-People need solutions to problems in their specific industry.
+People need solutions to problems in their specific industries.